Bg

 Wake windows5 - 5.75 hours

 Busy toddlers often nap more easily if they’ve had the opportunity to exercise their minds and bodies beforehand.
-Incorporate some extra movement before naptime with a game of soccer outside, or a dance party in the living room.
-Not only does it get them moving, you get to jam out to some of your favorite songs as well.
+Incorporate extra movement before naptime with a game of soccer outside or a dance party in the living room.
+Finding a “heavy work” activity that suits your kiddo and spending 5 - 10 minutes doing it before their nap (and bedtime) can make a big difference in priming them for sleep.
+Some examples of activities include:

 Sample 19 month old sleep schedule